-How does a variable rate loan work?
+How does a variable-rate loan work?

-Even though your loan term is fixed, you will generally be able to make additional repayments without incurring penalty charges, and be able to repay the loan early without incurring fees.
+With a variable-rate loan, your interest rate can change over the course of your loan term.
+It can either go up or down depending on market fluctuations, but your loan agreement will typically specify the maximum cap APR.
+And even though your loan term is fixed, you will generally be able to make additional repayments without incurring penalty charges, and be able to repay the loan early without incurring fees.

-A variable rate personal loan can be either secured or unsecured and can have term length between one and seven years with a borrowing amount ranging anywhere from $1,000 and $100,000.
+A variable-rate personal loan can be either secured or unsecured and can have term length between one and seven years with a borrowing amount ranging anywhere from $1,000 and $100,000.

-Should you get a variable rate personal loan?
+Should I get a variable-rate personal loan?

 Why you might consider it: